CycleRL: Sim-to-Real Deep Reinforcement Learning for Robust Autonomous Bicycle Control: Experiments

 The analysis reveals the significant impact of different randomization strategies.
-The Full Randomization strategy achieves the best overall performance with the lowest tracking errors (STE 1.15 deg, VTE 0.18 m/s).
-Conversely, training with No Randomization severely degrades precision, sharply increasing STE and VTE.
-Single-component randomizations, e.g., Dynamics-Only, Initial States-Only or Terrain-Only, also result in substantial performance loss, particularly in velocity control.
-These results confirm that a comprehensive, full randomization is essential for robust sim-to-real transfer.
+The Full Randomization strategy achieves the best overall performance with the lowest tracking errors (HTE 1.15 deg, VTE 0.18 m/s).
+Single-component randomizations, e.g., Dynamics-Only, Initial States-Only or Terrain-Only, also result in substantial performance loss, particularly in heading and velocity control.

+Interestingly, the ``No Randomization'' strategy yields a marginally higher BSR (99.99\%) in ideal simulation conditions compared to the full strategy, indicating a performance-robustness trade-off.
+The extensive randomization required for sim-to-real transfer inherently introduces conservatism into the policy, slightly sub-optimizing peak theoretical performance to guarantee broad adaptability.
+However, as noted by the severe degradation in precision (HTE +4.01°, VTE +0.31 m/s) when deploying without full randomization, this slight conservative bias is a necessary and acceptable compromise for safe and effective deployment across varying real-world conditions.